ZettaScaleLabs/roscon2024_workshop/exercises/ex-6.md

 > [!NOTE]
 > **How can I find the key expression for my topic ?**
 >
-> Not in current version.
-> But with incoming version based on Zenoh 1.0.0 the wildcard characters will be allowed.
+> In rmw_zenoh based on Zenoh 1.0.0 the wildcard characters are allowed.
 The key expression could then be simplified to `*/chatter/**`.
 > Where `*` matches 1 chunk (between `/`) and `**` matches multiple chunks

 ---